What is the University of Tasmania High Achiever Program?

 The University of Tasmania is highly ranked in the Australian higher education sector for its teaching and learning and research activities.
 This Program provides early opportunities for academically able Year 11/12 students to undertake the challenges of University study while they are enrolled in the Tasmanian Certificate of Education (TCE) or International Baccalaureate (IB) diploma.

-Note that from 2016 all UCP Full University unit results will be scaled before inclusion in the calculation of the ATAR.
-All units studied under the HAP are Full University units.
+Note that from 2016 all HAP unit results will be scaled before inclusion in the calculation of the ATAR.